 shipments of medicine and supplies

-An Americares team was on the ground within 48 hours of the disaster, and within days we airlifted $6 million in relief supplies, including lifesaving medicines, to help survivors trapped in the rubble and chaos.
-We established an office and warehouse, restoring health services and building a stronger, resilient health system throughout Haiti.
+An Americares team was on the ground within 48 hours of the disaster to actively assist with Haiti’s earthquake recovery efforts.
+Within days we airlifted $6 million in relief supplies, including lifesaving medicines, to help survivors trapped in the rubble and chaos.
+We established an office and warehouse, restoring clinical services and building a stronger, resilient health system throughout Haiti.

 The Road to Recovery